AI change management starts with people: how to make it work?

 • Following through on commitments to reskill, support, and grow your people.

-6. Inclusion and Ownership
+6. Inclusion and ownership

 AI transformation shouldn’t be something done to employees, it should be done with them.